Pomara massacre

-Pomara massacre refers to the killings of 13 unarmed Bengali Hindus of Pomara Union in Chittagong District of East Pakistan on 14 September 1971.
-The Pakistan army buried alive 13 Bengali Hindus in the Pomra reserved forest.
+Pomara massacre refers to the live burial of 13 unarmed Bengali Hindus of Pomara Union, Chittagong District, East Pakistan on 14 September 1971 by the Pakistani Army.

 Background

 The Pomara Union falls under the Rangunia Upazila of Chittagong District.
 The mass killing site is about 50 metres from the Gochra Chaumohani railway station and 25 km from Chittagong.
 It is situated behind the Pomara High School just beside the Pomara reserved forest.

 Killings

-On 14 September a 50-60 strong contingent of the Pakistan army attacked Madhuram Talukdarpara, and launched a barbarous assault on the men, women, children and the elderly.
-Eighteen villagers were tied with ropes and then beaten and dragged to the army camp near the Pomra reserved forest.
+On 14 September a 50-60 strong contingent of the Pakistani Army attacked Madhuram Talukdarpara and launched an assault on the local Hindu men and women of all ages.

+Eighteen (18) villagers were tied with ropes and then beaten and dragged to an army camp near the Pomra reserved forest.

 Hundreds of villagers accompanied them to the camp to secure their release from the army officers.
-The eldest five of the captives were released in half dead condition.
-The rest were made to dig a grave where they were buried alive.
+The eldest five of the captives were released in grave condition.
+The rest were made to dig a grave, and were buried alive.